 It’s normal to feel nervous or unsure in new situations where we might feel we need to perform or are being appraised.
-However, social anxiety this fear shapes your life to accommodate this fear, affects your mood, and makes your work-, social-, and/or home-life difficult.
+However, social anxiety shapes your life to accommodate this fear, affects your mood, and makes your work-, social-, and/or home-life difficult.
 This video series talks to you about what social anxiety is and gives you ways to put you back on top and tackle your fear.

 Dr. Michelle Olaithe